Spring Garden Revival

 Plainville Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardeners working near wetlands or streams must comply with the Wetlands Protection Act and local bylaws, which require permits (NOI/RDA) for work within 10-25 feet of protected areas.
-Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Use organic, low-impact practices and coordinate with adjacent natural areas.
-Select native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, coneflower, Joe-Pye weed, and native milkweeds.
-Delay perennial cutback until spring to protect overwintering insects and support municipal pollinator initiatives.
-Control runoff and erosion with 2-4 inches of organic mulch, silt fencing on slopes, and edge restraints to prevent mulch migration.
-Coordinate with MS4 stormwater programs for compliance.
+Gardeners working near wetlands or streams must comply with the Wetlands Protection Act, which requires permits for work within 10-25 feet of protected areas.
+Activities may be seasonally restricted during wildlife breeding (April-Aug).
+Protect existing tree roots by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm, and delay perennial cutback until spring to support overwintering insects.
+Mulch flower beds with 2-4 inches of organic material to control erosion, especially on glacial till or clay soils, and use silt fencing on slopes.
+Coordinate with municipal pollinator and stormwater initiatives for best practices.

 Plainville Conservation Commission